Your office is twinkling, gleaming, looking better than the palace of Versailles.

 Antibacterial wipes are a simple but effective way to ensure that your washroom is kept gleaming, even when the cleaners haven’t visited in a while.
 As well as being a vital part of a cleaner’s arsenal, you could leave them next to each toilet and sink in your facilities, giving users the chance to clean the toilets themselves if they’re feeling a little germ-phobic.

 There are plenty more ways to keep your washrooms looking fresh.
-If you’ve got any, let us know in the comments below.
+Sites like onepointpartitions.com can help you find a custom bathroom design suitable to your business needs.
+If you’ve got any other tips, let us know in the comments below.

 Main Image Source